sethsandaru/sethsandaru/README.md

 My name is **Seth Phat**, nice to meet you.
 I'm working as a Tech Lead @ **Aspire**, #1 FinanceOS of SEA.

-Many people knows me as a super funny, friendly, optimistic and energetic guy who really loves Technology & Programming since his high school years.
+People know me as a super funny, friendly, optimistic and energetic guy who really loves Technology & Programming since his high school years.
 I'm a continuous learner, team-player.

 I'm living & working in HCMC, Vietnam.
-I have built (and building) a lot of awesome products (including the **Vue Form Builder**, my beloved project).
+I have built (and building) a lot of awesome products and libraries.
+Still continue doing so with full power.

 Want to know a secret?
 My first-ever programming language I learnt was **Lua** (from 2009 - when I was a 9th-grade student).
 And then, **PHP** (2010) 😆 😂